InclusionIn this section...

 - Children for whom English is an Additional Language (EAL)

-- Children who are living in care: Looked After Children (LAC)
+- Children who are living in care: Children Looked After (CLA)

 Please follow this link to our Inclusion policy.